kevinyswong/kevinyswong.github.io/index.md

 lifetime, exhilarating and glorious but also consuming and precarious.
 Innovators, radicals, and progressives are and will continue to remain a faint portion of society, loud and inspiring but few and precious.
-Most of us, indeed, are content being paper pushers, a figurehead talking but not speaking, passengers riding along the conveyor belt: a job is just a job.
-How revolting this idea is! and yet how true to human nature!
-A voice in me bares itself and
-screams: Have we sailed the seven seas, summited K2's peak, unveiled the secrets of humanity, pried into the mysteries of the universe, have we become all that which we aspired to be, have we pushed the boulder up the mountain enough, have we seen the apocalypse and returned to live our days knowing we've reached the end, that there was no more, have we tapped into the wavelength of what it means to be alive, a fragile collection of stardust that wonders its place among the stars?
-Writing's music cannot express cataclysmic paroxysms as purely as music in the plain, heard over shut eyes—I am reminded of Michael Nyman's TIME LAPSE.
+Most of us, indeed, are content being normal: a job is just a job.
+How dispiriting! and yet how true to human nature! and I too shall one day fall in place!
+A voice in me bares itself and screams: Have I sailed the seven seas, summited K2's peak, unveiled the secrets of humanity, pried into the mysteries of the universe, have I become all that which I aspired to be, have I pushed the boulder up the mountain enough, have I seen the apocalypse and returned to live my days knowing I've reached the end, that there was no more, have I tapped into the wavelength of what it means to be alive, a fragile collection of stardust that wonders its place among the stars?
+Writing's music cannot express convulsive pangs as purely as music in the plain, heard over shut eyes—I am reminded of Michael Nyman's TIME LAPSE.
 And so too I am reminded of Hesse: "Eternity is a mere moment, just long enough for a joke."

 <br>